Californian anchovy: Life cycle

+survivors mature into schooling sub-adults and begin moving into more saline waters, which physiologically corresponds with the increased guanine crystals (and therefore bluer & greener dorsum coloration) in their chromatophores; eventually making it into the open ocean where they become adults.
+Adult schools of anchovies regularly move between deeper and shallow waters to feed on plankton during their diel vertical migration until temperature and prey abundance cues certain cohorts of the population to either begin spawning in shallow inshore waters or inside large estuaries like the Salish Sea or San Francisco Bay.
+They typically have a lifespan between 4 and 7 years, with reproduction occurring yearly after maturing throughout their lives.

 Relationship with humans

 Commercial fishing

 As sardine populations declined in the Pacific during the 1940s and 50's, fish packers in America started canning the more abundant local anchovies.
 Total hauls increased over this time from 960 tons in 1946 to 9,464 tons in 1947 and peaking at almost 43,000 tons in 1953.
 From 1949 to 1955, they were restricted for all uses but bait fish in California.
 In 2010, reported American hauls totaled 2,100 metric tons.
-Most Californian anchovies today are fished for use in animal feed and as bait fish.
+Most Californian anchovies today are fished for use in animal feed and as bait fish, with a small but dedicated community of gastronomic fans wherever they are sold fresh.

 Recreational fishing

 They are taken by anglers for use as bait or for personal consumption.

+Pollution

+California anchovies in the Monterey Bay have been observed with heightened levels of microplastics, mistaking them for floating particulates of food.
+However, their low trophic level means that their rate of bioaccumulation is relatively low compared to higher trophic level fish like lingcod or striped bass, which makes them a safer bet for eating in large portions similar to salmon.